 If you would like an example of how debt recycling might apply to your specific circumstance, please contact me for an obligation free discussion.

-Warning: This blog is not designed to replace professional advice.
+General Advice Warning: This blog is not designed to replace professional advice.
 It has been prepared without taking into account your objectives, financial situation or needs.
-You should consider the appropriateness of the advice, in light of your own objectives, financial situation or needs before making any decision as to whether Superannuation is appropriate for you.
+You should consider the appropriateness of the advice, in light of your own objectives, financial situation or needs before making any decision as to what is appropriate for you.